 Where is the best starting point?

-It really depends on a few factors.
-If you’re completely new to home automation then start with a plug-in-and-play set.
-Then expand your system as you feel comfortable.
+It depends on a few factors.
+If you’re completely new to home automation, start with a Lightwave starter kit.
+Get comfortable using that, and expand your system as it makes sense.
 You could even lower the cost by buying devices on eBay.

-If you’re more adventurous then our best advice would be to start with a starter pack and build your system up from a single room.
+If you’re more adventurous, our best advice is to start with a starter pack and build your system from a single room.

 Are the products reliable?

-As generation 2 gets rolled out, it seems from the forums, that people are experiencing issues getting the 1st generation to work with the 2nd.
-This is because the technology has changed from single way communications to two way communications.
+As generation 2 gets rolled out, it seems from online forums that people are experiencing issues getting the 1st generation to work with the 2nd as the technology has changed from single-way communications to two-way communications.

-So our advice would be stick to either a first generation system and use websites like eBay to uncover all the devices you need.
+So our advice would be to stick to either a first-generation system and use websites like eBay to uncover all the devices you need.
 Or start building a generation 2 system from scratch, it’ll be safer, stronger and enable you to protect your smart home from hackers.

 How good is the customer support?

-While it’s impossible to say what they’ve got their hand busy with, the introduction of generation 2 is likely to keep them busy for a while.
+While it’s impossible to say what they’ve got their hand busy with, the introduction of the second generation will keep them busy for a while.